Arturo Fontaine Talavera: Centro de Estudios Públicos

-With two master's degrees, an MA and an MPhil from the Philosophy department, Columbia University, Fontaine returned to Chile to teach at a newly founded university.
+With two master's degrees, an MA and an MPhil from the philosophy department of Columbia University, Fontaine returned to Chile to teach at a newly founded university.
 However, shortly after his return, the university folded due to the changing funding environment in the government of Augusto Pinochet.
 Fontaine therefore found himself without a job and entered the Centro de Estudios Públicos (Centre for Public Studies) as a translator.
 Here he soon found himself heading the magazine Estudios Públicos, a quarterly publication dedicated to the Social Sciences and the Humanities.
 In 1983 he was named Director of the CEP, an independent and liberal institute.

-At the same time he worked as a teacher of Philosophy at the University of Chile, where he taught -and still teaches- a seminar on Aesthetics and as a teacher of Political Philosophy at the Institute of Political Science in the Catholic University (1990 – 2007).
+At the same time he worked as a teacher of philosophy at the University of Chile, where he taught – and still teaches – a seminar on aesthetics and as a teacher of political philosophy at the Institute of Political Science in the Catholic University (1990–2007).

 Under his leadership the Centre for Public Studies (CEP) was transformed into a meeting place for intellectuals and the political class from all sectors.
 Many members of the opposition found a place there where they could put forward their points of view via articles in Estudios Publicos and in numerous and popular seminars which were organized to discuss public affairs.
 The financing of the CEP came from foundations such as the Ford Foundation, the Tinker Foundation, the National Endowment for Democracy and donations from private businesses.

 Fontaine found in the CEP a method of channeling public anxieties and a way to influence the return of democracy.
 He published various articles, among them "¿Quién defiende la censura previa del libro?" in which he challenged the Chilean censorship policies: "it is doubly serious to know that our culture is being censored and that, on top of that, no one sees the necessity to explain why."
 Together with other Centres for Studies such as CIEPLAN, CED, FLACSO and SUR, the CEP played a role in ending the dictatorship and the transition period contributing in the construction of an intellectual and politically calm climate, pragmatic, academically rigorous, and favourable to a peaceful and definitive establishment of democracy.

 In June 1988, the CEP published a poll (cited by The New York Times) showing a general repudiation of the Pinochet regime and predicting its defeat in upcoming elections, contradicting three other published polls that predicted the triumph of Pinochet.